spang-lab/FastqPuri/README.md

 FastqPuri as follows:

 ```
-$ singularity shell --bind .:/tmp shub://jengelmann/FastqPuri
+$ singularity shell --bind .:/tmp shub://clottaz/fastqpuri
 ```

 The parameter suggested here for `--bind` mounts the same directories as applied in our suggestions for docker.
-This call opens a shell in the container.
+Hence, `/tmp` matches to the directory where `singularity shell` is called.
+This call opens a shell within the container.
 In order to execute a script from the current directory, call singularity as follows:

 ```
-$ singularity run --bind .:/tmp shub://jengelmann/FastqPuri /tmp/pipeline.sh
+$ singularity run --bind .:/tmp shub://clottaz/fastqpuri /tmp/pipeline.sh
 ```

+Note that `/tmp/pipeline.sh` relates to a call within the container.
+Thus, `pipeline.sh` is located in the calling directory.

 ## Installation via bioconda